-Named Among the Fortune “100 Best” for the 20th Consecutive Year
+Named to the Fortune “100 Best” List for the 21st Consecutive Year

 News & Insights

 District Court Dismisses Case Challenging Offshore Wind Project

 The U.S. District Court for the District of Massachusetts granted the government’s motion for summary judgment on May 17, 2023, in a case seeking to invalidate agency approvals of the first utility-scale offshore wind project in the United States.

 Governor Gavin Newsom announced an ambitious and wide-ranging plan on May 19 to expedite the development of important infrastructure projects across the state, with the twin goals of building California’s clean energy future to meet its bold climate goals while creating hundreds of thousands of jobs.

 The U.S. Department of the Treasury (Treasury) issued Notice 2023-38 (the Notice) on May 12, 2023, which contains the first rules concerning the domestic content bonus credits for renewable electricity, renewable natural gas, energy storage, hydrogen storage, and some hydrogen facilities pursuant to Code Sections 45, 48, 45Y, and 48E.

 With Specific Focus on Crypto, SEC Revisits Proposed “Exchange” Definition Changes

 The U.S. Securities and Exchange Commission (the SEC or the Commission) voted on Friday, April 14, 2023, to reopen the comment period for previously proposed amendments to Rule 3b-16 under the Exchange Act of 1934 (the Exchange Act).